 Some of the most often used coins for this tradition are Morgan and Peace Dollars, the American Silver Eagle, Eisenhower Dollars (40% Silver variant) and Modern Commemorative Dollars.

-Honor you enlisted mentor and the First Salute tradition by presenting a Real Silver Dollar!
+Honor your enlisted mentor and the First Salute tradition by presenting a Real Silver Dollar.

 SHOP FOR AMERICAN SILVER EAGLES NEW!
 Personalized coins!